piyushpatel2005/angular-framework/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+This application uses `json-server`.
+So, install json-server globally using:

+`npm install -g json-server`

+Put the data file `db.json` into json-server folder.

+Move to the folder to run json-server.
+To run the server use:

+`json-server --watch db.json`

+This server will serve the information from db.json and it will be available on the urls mentioned in the console.
+It usually uses port 3000.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.